Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 a solid background for the integration of various congestion control algorithms in the SRT protocol.

-Given that SRT can operate in live and file transfer modes, there are two groups of congestion control algorithms defined in SRT: live congestion control (LiveCC) and file transfer congestion control (FileCC).
+As SRT is designed both for live streaming and file/message transmission {{data-transmission-mode}}, there are two groups of congestion control algorithms defined in SRT: live congestion control (LiveCC), and file transfer congestion control (FileCC).

 ## SRT Packet Pacing and Live Congestion Control (LiveCC) {#liveCC}

-To ensure smooth video playback on a receiving peer, SRT in case of live streaming must control the sender's buffer level to prevent overfill and depletion.
+To ensure smooth video playback on a receiving peer during live streaming, SRT must control the sender's buffer level to prevent overfill and depletion.
 The pacing control module is designed to send packets as fast as they are submitted by a video application while maintaining a relatively stable buffer level.